-Out of the 110,000 Japanese/Americans who were thrown in the internment camps, 130 escaped the stark reality of mess hall food, barbed wire and guard towers.
+Out of the 120,000 Japanese Americans who were imprisoned in camps, 130 managed to escape the stark reality of mess hall food, barbed wire and guard towers, to live under a kind of conditional “freedom.”
 Four year old Howard Yamamoto was one of them.
-And though he was lucky to stay out of camp, the experience of fleeing internment was not without its own hardships.
+And though he was lucky to stay out of camp, the experience of fleeing incarceration was not without its hardships.

 Initially, the surrounding community from Summit and Wasatch counties were against the move-in.
 The city council urged Utah’s Governor Maw to keep the group from coming, while the people of nearby Heber City also complained.
 The backlash manifested itself in violence, too: someone threw dynamite towards a shed on the property.

 I’m just trying to gather my thoughts here.
 Basically when Japan bombed Pearl Harbor, first of all, any of the minority, they were considered second class citizens.
 So, I mean this is just my thought.
 A lot of people have criticized our generation.
 Why didn’t we fight it?
 Why didn’t we protest?
 Well, when you’re considered a small group — and another thing, Japanese just don’t say anything.

 No. You know why this interest is up now?
 It’s the Sanseis, third generation.